ssdollxx/tuya-zigbee-switch/docs/faq.md

 How to recover an unresponsive device?
 </summary>

-If your device does not respond to commands/button-presses etc, the only way to bring it back is to [flash by wire](flashing_via_wire.md).
+If your device does not respond to commands or button-presses, the only way to bring it back is [flashing_via_wire.md](flashing_via_wire.md).

 </details>